In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 Pros

-- Fast target acquisition for close up targeting shooting
+- Fast target acquisition for close-up target shooting

 - Less emitter starburst or reticle smear

-- Larger dot for shooters, less emitter refraction, a fix for astigmatism
+- Larger red dot for shooters, less emitter refraction, a fix for astigmatism

-- Less reticle tremor for steady aim and more accuracy
+- Less reticle tremor for steady aim and better accuracy

 - Similar size to pistol front sight post